TheButlah/Huggable/README.md

-# Huggable.us
+# Huggable.Us
-Code for the Huggable.us web app
+Code for the Huggable.Us web app